Pacuare River The Pacuare River is widely considered one of

-The third place in our Top 10 surfing destinations in Costa Rica: Playa Avellanas! boasts world-class waves that break consistently year round.
+Playa Avellanas! boasts world-class waves that break consistently year-round.
 Situated in a very receptive location for surf, Avellanas can handle the big swells and provide quality waves on smaller days that are perfect for learning.

 There are five main peaks (not including the secret spots) along Playa Avellanas that work on different tides, offering all day surf sessions if you can handle it.